kit-sdq/intelligrade/README.md

 # IntelliGrade

-IntelliGrade is an IntelliJ port of [This](https://github.com/kit-sdq/programming-lecture-eclipse-artemis) plugIn.
+IntelliGrade is an IntelliJ port of [the Eclipse Grading Tool](https://github.com/kit-sdq/programming-lecture-eclipse-artemis).
 It is used to grade [Artemis](https://github.com/ls1intum/Artemis) based exercises.

 ## Building